DeepRatAI/RAGbotBenchmark_Gcolab/README.md

 # **RAGbotBenchmark\_Gcolab: Digging into Open-Source RAG Bots on Colab GPUs!** 🤖

 Hey everyone!
-HermesIA (Gonzalo Romero) here — a.k.a.
+Gonzalo Romero here — a.k.a.
 Deeprat, benchmark gremlin and GPU squatter.
 I got curious about how some of these popular open-source LLMs actually behave in a real-world Retrieval-Augmented Generation (RAG) setup.
 You know RAG: you grab some relevant text based on a query, shove it next to the query in the LLM’s context, and hope it answers something coherent.
 Easy in theory, but what happens when we bring it into the chaotic, snack-fueled world of **Colab GPUs**?

 Do quantized models really hold up on a dusty T4?
 Can Phi-2 go paw-to-paw with a heavyweight like LLaMA-2?
 Is the A100 worth selling your kidneys for?
 I didn’t want Reddit lore — I wanted **empirical data**.
 Real runs.
 Real prompts.
 Real lag.
 Let’s dig in.